 Products where this could be the case include the Royal Canin Veterinary Diet Urinary SO Moderate Calorie Dry Cat Food and Royal Canin Gastrointestinal Fiber Response Dry Cat Food (this also has high plant-based content, which isn’t the best source of vitamins).
 While they're great for cats with particular conditions, they may be less ideal as a day-to-day food source.

-Moreover, the high price of Royal Canin can't be ignored, as Royal Canin's products are significantly more expensive than Purina's equivalent.
+And then there's the price.
+Let's not beat around the bush - Royal Canin is significantly more expensive than Purina and that's potentially going to make it a no-go if you're on a tight budget.
 Some may argue that you’re getting food of a higher standard for your buck, but in all honesty it really depends on what your cat’s requirements are.

 Royal Canin: The verdict